Translations in english

 After that, there will be silence for the rest of the day,

-an asphyxiating silence,
+asphyxiating silence,

 like an arched bow that hasn’t chosen a target